jeremyf/hydramata-works/documents/lecture-notes.md

 > -- [Hydra Design Principles](http://projecthydra.org/design-principles-2/)

 As a Hydra adopter, how do you feel about adopting further development from partners?
+How do you feel about diving in and helping others?

-Are we doing a good job of sharing?
+Again, are we doing a good job of sharing?

 I have been hesitant to bring more dependencies from Hydra into our development.

 What has been your experience of upgrades?

 ### Notes